StarGeekSpaceNerd/StarGeek-s-ExifTool-notes/Exiftool Error Messages.md

 This means that some program has incorrectly written a multiple copies of TAG.
 The first thing to do is check to see if the tags are different and if they are, decide which is correct
 `exiftool -G1 -a -s -TAG file.jpg`

 Sometimes, the extra tags are written in the wrong group, expecially if they are EXIF tags.
-In these cases, you may have to expecitkly delete the extra tags by including the group they are in.
+In these cases, you may have to explicitly delete the extra tags by including the group they are in.
 For example, if there was an `Orientation` tag in `IFD1` (it normally appears in `IFD0`) , you would have

 ## Error converting date/time for
 to do

 ## Fixed incorrect URI for xmlns:MicrosoftPhoto
 At some point, Microsoft changed how they wrote the URI in Microsoft XMP tags, which is something they shouldn't have done.
-The difference is simply a extra slash.
+The difference is simply an extra slash.
 I believe it originally was
 `xmlns:MicrosoftPhoto='http://ns.microsoft.com/photo/1.0/'`
 and then Microsoft changed it to `xmlns:MicrosoftPhoto='http://ns.microsoft.com/photo/1.0'`